lionotm/hotel-california/README.md

 - Waitlist system designed to queue and dequeue customers
 - Client server architecture
 - Can be hosted in the cloud with containers.

-Client - React with Material UI
+- Client: React with Material UI
-Server - Node.js with Express
+- Server: Node.js with Express

 ## To get started